deuxfleurs-org/garage/doc/drafts/k2v-spec.md

 How indexing works:

-- Each node keeps a local count of how many items it stores for each partition, in a local Sled tree that is updated atomically when an item is modified.
+- Each node keeps a local count of how many items it stores for each partition, in a local database tree that is updated atomically when an item is modified.
 - These local counters are asynchronously stored in the index table which is a regular Garage table spread in the network.
 Counters are stored as LWW values, so basically the final table will have the following structure: